kjvarga/sitemap_generator/README.md

 * `fog_storage_options` [Hash] Other options to pass to `Fog::Storage`
 * `fog_public` [Boolean] Whether the file is publicly accessible

+Alternatively you can use an environment variable to configure each option (except `fog_storage_options`).
+The environment variables have the same name but capitalized, e.g. `FOG_PATH_STYLE`.

 ##### `SitemapGenerator::AwsSdkAdapter`